Pinguini456/CubeModelFromTexture/README.md

-# CubeModelFromTexture
+# Cube Model Generator

-creates a png of a cube from a specified texture
+creates a png of a cube model from textures. kinda like a minecraft item.